5 common errors that lead to claims in construction

 4. Lack of clarity in risk allocation

-Why does this pose a problem:
+Why this is a problem:

-Concrete example:
+Real-life example:

 How to avoid:

-- Rely on benchmark geotechnical reports
+- To rely on reference geotechnical reports

-5. Communication failures among stakeholders
+5. Communication failures between stakeholders

-Why does this pose a problem:
+Why this is a problem:

-Concrete example:
+Real-life example:

 How to avoid:

-- Organize regular multidisciplinary coordination meetings
+- Organise regular multidisciplinary coordination meetings

 - Define a clear and shared Project Execution Plan